 With so many people cooped up in their homes lately due to the pandemic, it’s understandable that families are now ready to hit the water with their recreational watercrafts, such as Jet Skis, canoes, and motorboats.
 Of course, while boating can lead to some great summer memories, it’s also important to remember the safety risks.

 According to data gathered by the American Boating Association, there are around 4,000 recreational boating accidents every year in the U.S., causing thousands of preventable injuries and deaths.
-To help you keep your friends and family safe on the water, our boating accident lawyers at The Ammons Law Firm LLP have compiled a few key safety tips for recreational boating.
+To help you keep your friends and family safe on the water, our boating accident lawyers at The Ammons Law Firm have compiled a few key safety tips for recreational boating.

 Here are 6 tips for safely enjoying boats, Jet Skis, and other PWCs this summer: